 In addition to trying coconut oil, there are other ways you can try to treat a yeast infection naturally.
 This includes reducing sugar in your diet and eating bacteria-rich foods such as yogurt.
 Still, more research is needed to determine the efficacy and safety of these approaches.

-Yeast infections are traditionally treated with a mix of OTC and prescription treatments.
+Yeast infections are traditionally treated with a mix of OTC treatments and prescription treatments.
 Antifungal medications may be applied topically, taken orally, or inserted as a suppository.
 You may experience slight discomfort and irritation if you are applying topically or inserting.

 Your doctor may also prescribe an oral medication such as fluconazole.
 Depending on your needs, your doctor may recommend a single-dose or two-dose regimen.